-For a disc mover, the implement turning line coincides with a horizontal line extending through the rotational centres of a plurality of discs mounted to a cutter bar on the disc may be in the centre of the sprayer, along the implement turning line.
+For a disc mover, the implement turning line coincides with a horizontal line extending through the rotational centres of a plurality of discs mounted to a cutter bar on the disc mover.
+The implement turning/working centre may be in the centre of the disc mower, along the implement turning line.